lhr-solar/stmulator32/README.md

 # stmulator32
-Pronounced "Stimulator" for STM-Simulator.
+Pronounced "Stemulator" for STM-Simulator.
 Being developed for e-team purposes in hopes of accurately emulating the STM32 processors used on boards.

 # Timeline
 - [x] Read and parse ARM assembly from raw .bin files